sanjaysridhar2018-stack/Web-Security-Analysis-Report/README.md

 4) Client side security to santize the user input

 ## Methodology
 The reconnaisance process was started by looking around the pages of the website and getting the requests stored on burp suite later at the same time which would help us in analysis later on.
 This was required to find exposed endpoints, possible oppurtunities for privelege escalation, to find stored cookies and JWTs which can be exploited.
-The important findings are listed in a table below:
+Then later on an account could be created to check if a JWT is stored and analysis could be made on it.
+The important requests are listed in a table below:

 | Method | Endpoint | Purpose | Auth Cookies/JWT |
 |--------|----------|---------|----------|